wso2/docs-choreo-dev/en/docs/services/create-your-first-service.md

     A message appears to confirm that the keys are successfully updated.

-You can replace `consumer-key` and `consumer-secret` with the consumer key and the consumer secret you generated in the Developer Portal.
+You can replace `consumer-key` and `consumer-secret` with the consumer key and the consumer secret you generated in the API Developer Portal.

 Congratulations!
 You have now successfully created a service, tested it, deployed it, observed its statistics, and published its API.